TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   all the 'responsibility' for changes in `y` being assigned to `x1` and nearly none to `x2`, or vice-versa, which means that the coefficient estimates can be quite far from their true population values (in this case, the `x1` coefficient will be inflated and the `x2` coefficient deflated).
-Or the two coefficients can both end up being inflated in a way that they offset each other.
+When the two variables are redundant, the two coefficients can both end up being inflated in a way that they offset each other.
 That is, if `x1` is approximately the same as `x2`, then the predictions made by the formula `y = x1 + x2` will be approximatly the same